plenigo/plenigo.github.io/pages/custom_integration/includes/products.md

 ### Obtain a list of bought products and subscriptions
 If you wish to show a listing of bought products (limited to your company's products and subscriptions) to the user or you want to cache the products into your system this method will come handy.
-The user, company and secret data will be obtained from the current logged in user, and the configured Plenigo SDK
+The user, company and secret data will be obtained from the current logged in user, and the configured Frisbii Media SDK

 #### Implementation with SDKs